Dominican Order: From the 19th century to the present

 France held a foremost place in the revival movement, owing to the reputation and convincing power of the orator, Jean-Baptiste Henri Lacordaire (1802–1861).
 He took the habit of a Friar Preacher at Rome (1839), and the province of France was canonically erected in 1850.
 From this province were detached the province of Lyon, called Occitania (1862), that of Toulouse (1869), and that of Canada (1909).
 The French restoration likewise furnished many laborers to other provinces, to assist in their organization and progress.
 From it came the master general who remained longest at the head of the administration during the 19th century, Père Vincent Jandel (1850–1872).

-Here should be mentioned the province of Saint Joseph in the United States.
-Founded in 1805 by Edward Fenwick (1768–1832), afterwards first Bishop of Cincinnati, Ohio (1821–1832).
+The province of Saint Joseph in the United States was founded in 1805 by Edward Fenwick (1768–1832), afterwards first Bishop of Cincinnati, Ohio (1821–1832).
 In 1905 it established the Dominican House of Studies in Washington, DC.

 The province of France has produced many preachers.
 The conferences of Notre-Dame-de-Paris were inaugurated by Père Lacordaire.
 The Dominicans of the province of France furnished Lacordaire (1835–1836, 1843–1851), Jacques Monsabré, and Joseph Ollivier.
 The pulpit of Notre Dame has been occupied by a succession of Dominicans.
 Père Henri Didon (1840–1900) was a Dominican.
 The house of studies of the province of France publishes L'Année Dominicaine (founded 1859), La Revue des Sciences Philosophiques et Theologiques (1907), and La Revue de la Jeunesse (1909).
 French Dominicans founded and administer the École Biblique et Archéologique française de Jérusalem founded in 1890 by Marie-Joseph Lagrange (1855–1938), one of the leading international centres for biblical research.
 It is at the École Biblique that the famed Jerusalem Bible (both editions) was prepared.
 Likewise Cardinal Yves Congar was a product of the French province of the Order of Preachers.